 For Ondrej Matej, a nutritionist working in North London, soy milk, which is one of the best known milk types for vegans, should be avoided under the age of six as it can cause hormonal problems.
 It contains a high amount of oestrogen which can “mess up the hormonal bonds of the child”.

-The ATTN article also quotes a study which warns that children raised on a vegetarian or vegan diet tend to be slightly smaller – while for a majority still being in the average – than other kids, especially because they do not get the same amounts of calcium, vitamins and energy.
+An ATTN article also quotes a study which warns that children raised on a vegetarian or vegan diet tend to be slightly smaller – while for a majority still being in the average – than other kids, especially because they do not get the same amounts of calcium, vitamins and energy.
 If there is no big worries about the growth of vegan kids so far, excesses can still alter a child’s development.

 Matej says that being a vegan child is different from being a vegan adult.
 “When you decide to go vegan as an adult, it’s purely your own choice, so you don’t really go through the same thing.”
 Where adults can create a brand new diet for themselves without a lot of problems as they are grown-ups, children have different nutritional needs especially because their body and brain are still developing.
 For girls, the hardest times are also during puberty as their iron levels decrease as a result of menstruation.

-But raising a child as a vegan can also have impact on a social scale.
+But raising a child as a vegan can also have impacts on a social scale.
 “If you grow up as a vegan child, you will not experience things that other kids do,” says Matej.
 “And that will be a big problem when you reach school because you’ll be faced with food that you haven’t faced before, and you might just go completely crazy on things you could not eat for your whole childhood.”
 He adds that it requires extra care from the parents to notify the school that the child is vegan and to get adjustments for him.
 He also suggests that having the parents and the school involved in the diet could prevent other kids from laughing at the child because he/she eats differently, which could lead in him/her being taken “not very seriously”.

 For Matej, veganism should be a well-reflected and well-researched choice of lifestyle.
 Vegan parents interviewed at different protests and meet-ups think that celebrities like Liam Hemsworth, Jennifer Lopez or even Beyoncé endorsing veganism is a good thing as it promotes the diet in the media and allows more information to be given to the public.
 But Matej thinks that the number of vegans is growing “for the wrong reasons”.
 “People blindly follow what someone is saying instead of researching and making sure they’re creating their own lifestyle,” he says.